Last updated: 2024-11-10 Sun 12:39

 1.3.
 Post-installation tasks

 1.3.1.
-DONE symlink nvim
+DONE Symlink nvim

-So that sudo nvim works.
+So that sudo nvim works with bob-installed nvim.

 $ sudo ln -s /home/pyyhttu/.local/share/bob/nvim-bin/nvim /usr/bin/nvim

 1.3.2.
-DONE Install nvim config
+DONE Install a sane config

 $ git clone https://github.com/meuter/nvim ~/.config/nvim